wvict/wvict.github.io/pages/projects.md

    description: A multiplayer game where you need to write things as fast as you can

 ---
 On this page you can find some of the projects I've worked on in the past.
 You'll see quite a few full-stack web applications, one RESTful API and one data analysis project.
-They highlight some of the fields I am most interested in as well as some of technology I've used before.
+They highlight some of the fields I am most interested in as well as some of the technologies I've used before.

 Now a days I really enjoy working with Node.js, Express and MySQL on the back-end.
 However I do have plans to became more familiar with some of the Python frameworks out there (Django and Flask, I'm talking about you :).
 I would also like to use more NoSQL databases like Redis and Cassandra in the future.